AustinZhou/tuigirlDownload_script/README.md

 # python3 tuigirlDownload_script
-Download tuigirl images  from www.setuw.com 2017/11/13 last uodated note that image store directionary should be changed accordingly in setting file
+Download tuigirl images  from www.setuw.com 2017/11/13 last updated note that image store directionary should be changed accordingly in setting file